kkenesei/bq-ingestion-wizard/README.md

 table is always written to file for future reference.
 All JSON data types are supported, as well as timestamps.
 JSON arrays, and any depth of object nesting are also supported.

+The implementation is designed to run as a cloud app in GCP cloud run, but it can also be run manually in a local development environment.

 ## Usage

-### Local
+### Fully local
 1. Create a Python virtual environment (preferably `>=3.12`, for optimal type hints)
-2. Install the requirements
+2. Install the dependencies via `requirements.txt`
 3. Import `IngestionWizard` and instantiate it with the desired configuration of arguments
 4. Invoke the `.run()` method of the wizard

+### Local web app
+1. Create a Python virtual environment (preferably `>=3.12`, for optimal type hints)
+2. Install the dependencies via `requirements.txt`
+3. Run `main.py` to host locally as web app via `Flask`
+4. Send a `POST` request to the `/bel_mij` endpoint with the desired configuration of arguments

 ### Cloud Run
-Ensure that the Cloud Run instance and the GCS and BigQuery resources are in the same project (or put cross-project IAM policies in place).
+Ensure that the Cloud Run instance and the GCS and BigQuery resources are in the same GCP project (or use cross-project IAM policies).
 1. Fork this repository and connect it to a Cloud Run instance
 2. Send a `POST` request to the `/bel_mij` endpoint with the desired configuration of arguments